jakobhviid/BigDataCourseExercises/lectures/05/exercises.md

 Depending on how you count the words, you should see around 31000 words.

 We will now find the 10 most used words.
+This is somewhat complex because if you use the `SPLIT` function then it returns an array, and you need to then use the [`UNNEST` function](https://trino.io/docs/current/sql/select.html#unnest).

 **Task:** Find the 10 most used words in the Alice in Wonderland text